sillsdev/web-xforge/README.md

 ```

 Or in Windows:

 - Navigate to Chrome.exe.
 - Right-click Chrome.exe and create a desktop shortcut.
 - Right-click the new desktop shortcut, and modify its properties.
 - Append ` --remote-debugging-port=9977` to the command.
 - Double-click the desktop shortcut to launch Chrome.

 Note that your Chromium window for testing the frontend and your Chromium window for running unit tests will be
 different windows.

+### Attach debugger

 In Visual Studio Code, go to the **Run and Debug** view.
 Choose one or more of the following and click
 **Start Debugging**.

 - **Attach to frontend**
+- **Attach to backend dotnet application**
-  - **Attach to backend**
+- **Attach to backend realtime server**
 - **Attach to frontend tests**

 When you are finished debugging, click **Disconnect**.
 The processes will continue running until you press Ctrl+C
 to end them in the Terminal.